John 5 (guitarist): 1996–1998: 2wo

 In 1996, Lowery heard that Marilyn Manson was looking for a guitarist and attempted to cold-call the studio Manson was working with to request an audition, but was hung up on, as the guitarist role had already been given to Zim Zum.
-Lowery teamed up with then-former Judas Priest frontman Rob Halford, along with Sid Riggs (drums) James Wooley (keyboards), and Ray Riendeau (bass) to work on an industrial metal-inspired album, under the band name of 2wo (Two).
-The subsequent album (Voyeurs) was remixed by Trent Reznor (Nine Inch Nails) and was released on Reznor's Nothing Records label, under the parent company Interscope Records (Universal).
+Lowery teamed up with then-former Judas Priest frontman Rob Halford, along with Sid Riggs (drums), James Woolley (keyboards), and Ray Riendeau (bass) to work on an industrial metal-inspired album, under the band name of 2wo (Two).
+The subsequent album (Voyeurs) was recorded at Trent Reznor's New Orleans studio and was released on Reznor's Nothing Records label, under the parent company Interscope Records (Universal).
 The album was not a commercial hit but did produce one video, made by director Chi Chi Larue, for the first single "I am a Pig".
 It featured some S&M scenes and so was not widely broadcast, but the video was not banned as has been previously rumored.
 The band embarked on a world tour and were part of the Ozzfest lineup, but the tour was pulled and 2wo disbanded.